bcgov/smk/README.md

 If you would like to fork and do your own development on it, take a look at the [developer documentation](docs/development.md).

+To see some samples of SMK in action, you can look at the [debug folder](debug).

 # License
 ```
 Copyright 2018 Province of British Columbia